Where the Streets Have No Name: Live performances

 The song was performed at every show on the 1992–1993 Zoo TV Tour.
 Concerts from this tour were elaborate multimedia spectacles that Bono performed as a variety of characters, but for the end of the main set, the group reverted to playing classics, including "Where the Streets Have No Name", straight.
 Some of these performances of the song were accompanied by footage of the group in the desert from The Joshua Tree's photo shoot.
 The video was speeded up for humorous effect—NME described the effect as giving it a "silly, Charlie Chaplin quality"—and Bono often acknowledged his younger self on the video screens.
 This video would make a return during performances on the 2010 and 2011 legs of the U2 360° Tour.
 Some of the Zoo TV performances of the song had a more electronic dance music arrangement that bore a resemblance to the Pet Shop Boys' synthpop cover of the song (titled "Where the Streets Have No Name (I Can't Take My Eyes off You)").
 Bono parodied this by occasionally adopting the deadpan vocal style used in the Pet Shop Boys' interpretation.
 Critics welcomed the song in the group's set list: The Independent said the song "induces instant euphoria, as U2 do what they're best at, slipping into epic rock mode, playing music made for the arena".
 In two other local newspaper reviews, critics praised the song's inclusion in a sequence of greatest hits.

 For the PopMart Tour of 1997–1998, U2 returned to the electronic dance arrangement they occasionally played on the Zoo TV Tour.
 The set's massive video screen displayed a video that Hot Press described as an "astonishing, 2001-style trip into the heart of a swirling, psychedelic tunnel that sucks the audience in towards a horizontal monolith".
 Near the end of the song, peace doves were shown on the screen and bright beams of light flanking the set's golden arch were projected upwards.
 Hot Press said the effect transformed the stadium into a "UFO landing site".

-Shortly before the third leg of the Elevation Tour, the September 11 attacks occurred in New York City and Washington D.C.
+Shortly before the third leg of the Elevation Tour, the September 11 attacks occurred in New York City and Washington, D.C.
 During the band's first show in New York City following the attacks, the band performed "Where the Streets Have No Name", and when the stage lights illuminated the audience, the band saw tears streaming down the faces of many fans.
 The experience was one inspiration for the song "City of Blinding Lights".
 The band paid tribute to the 9/11 victims during their performance of the song at the Super Bowl XXXVI halftime show on 3 February 2002.
-The performance featured the names of the September 11 victims projected onto a large white banner behind the band, and concluded with Bono opening up his jacket to reveal the Star Spangled Banner.
-U2's appearance was later ranked number 1 on Sports Illustrated's list of "Top 10 Super Bowl Halftime Shows".
+The performance featured the names of the September 11 victims projected onto a large white banner behind the band, and concluded with Bono opening up his jacket to reveal the a US flag sewn in the lining.
+U2's appearance was later ranked at the top of Sports Illustrated's list of "Top 10 Super Bowl Halftime Shows".